kavyaa25/NxtWatch/README.md

 # NxtWatch

-A polished, user-friendly video browsing experience built with JavaScript.
+User-friendly video browsing experience built with JavaScript.
 NxtWatch is a modern video portal that demonstrates a YouTube-like interface with browsing, searching, and personalized features.
 This README provides a clear introduction, setup instructions, and a feature summary so contributors and users can get started quickly.

 Live demo: https://nxtwatchl.ccbp.tech/